Swiss-Polar-Institute/data-management-guidance/content/in_the_field.md

 Record [metadata](#metadata) about [sample collection](#collecting-samples) as accurately and as soon as possible.
 Cross-checking this information is useful to spot mistakes.

 Ensure samples can be easily found at the field site from the records that are kept, particularly if participating in a long field campaign.
 Recording their storage location and box / crate number is also useful in case they need to be found, such as on arrival at customs.
-Be sure to note if they are destroyed during any sample analysis that is undertaken whilst in the field to avoid wasting time searching for a sample that no longer exists!
+Be sure to note if they are destroyed during sample analysis that is done whilst in the field, to avoid wasting time searching for a sample that no longer exists!

 Finally, keep an accurate record of what is contained in each sample according to what is required for [permits and border entry requirements](#travel-and-customs) and where the sample is being sent for analysis following the field work.